 The result was a variety of bold concept designs and inspiring renderings intended to spark further conversation.
-None of the designs are final or official.
+The designs are not final or official, but rather a call to action.
 A multiyear public process and further assessment of engineering and economic feasibility will be needed to determined the most reasonable design and land uses for future freeway lids.

 The program was made possible by a $48,000 Seattle Department of Neighborhoods (DON) matching fund grant, fiscal sponsorship of the Seattle Parks Foundation, and approval by various city agencies and the Washington State Department of Transportation.
 The grant funded:

 - Five public events throughout 2018 (venue rental, food, printing, etc.)

 - Retaining a professional visualization firm (Studio 2016) to render the volunteer design concepts